atxwang/atxwang.github.io/_posts/2025/music2025.md

 -
 Many of my favorite artists dropped projects I adored this year that, perhaps justifiably, did not make it on many year-end lists.
 Of course, actual quality-be-damned, the idiosyncratic nature of this list means I am here to recommend them to you anyway.

-**Ethel Cain's *Perverts*, "Dust Bowl", and "Waco, Texas"**: If 2025 didn't belong to Cameron Winter, it would surely belong to Ethel Cain, who's achieved two hallmarks of success in pop music: a rabid Twitter fanbase and a confusingly-motivated beef started against her by Lana Del Rey.
-Yet her greatest project yet is *Perverts*, an alienating and haunting noise/drone/ambient EP
+**Ethel Cain's *Perverts*, "Dust Bowl", and "Waco, Texas"**: If 2025 didn't belong to Cameron Winter, it would surely belong to Ethel Cain, who's achieved several hallmarks of success: a rabid Twitter standom, a confusingly-motivated beef instigated by Lana Del Rey, and getting her mostly pop-oriented fanbase to rally behind greatest project yet is *Perverts*, an alienating and haunting noise/drone/ambient EP

 And while I didn't love *Willoughby Tucker, I Will Always Love You*---the newest installment in Cain's ever-expanding Southern Gothic narrative---I am forever grateful that she released "Dust Bowl" and "Waco, Texas"
 *Favorite track*: "Amber Waves"